How to test your way to the top

 Speaking of original ideas, diversifying your creative by sprinkling in unconventional concepts to run against proven approaches is the best way to test.
 Why?
 Because you must continue to deepen your well of approaches that create breakthrough performance.
 Even the best commercials will age and response will diminish.
 So you need to always save a portion of your creative testing to find big new winners.
 Performance advertising is no place to rest on your laurels.

 With the HurryCane, we continued to take a portfolio approach, meaning we create a handful of spots that stick pretty closely to the performance advertising best practices we know to work.
 But then we kept on swinging big with some bold creative wild cards.

 While some of our go-for-the-fence creative concepts underperformed vs. the control, including a spot based on extreme product demonstration and one that used an over-the-top emotional jingle, we found others that truly created incredible response including a concept that repositioned the cane to caregivers, opening up a whole new target segment.

 Being quick and nimble definitely pays off in the creative testing world.
 That means being able to strategically assess the performance of various creative approaches and react nimbly with your new learnings.
 However, having a production team that’s ready to take those golden nuggets and swiftly incorporate them to the spots is what will really put you in a position to learn the most from testing.

 With HurryCane, Marketing Architects was actually able to produce everything in house with our highly-experienced creative team.
 Handling every aspect (strategy, production, etc.) under one roof ultimately helped to react dynamically throughout the testing process.

 Our creative testing approach worked for HurryCane, and it can work for you.
+And now, we have created a platform called Creative ESP that is disrupting the entire creative testing process.
 We invite you to give us a call to discuss your marketing strategy and to help you understand how Marketing Architects can make your creative testing worthwhile.